04 Jan 2018 Ultimate Thailand Island Hopping Guide

 Recommended by: Janet Newenham Journalist On The Run

 For rest, relaxation and soothing of the soul, stay in the North end of the island where you will find quiet, pristine beaches, yogis, amazing little vegetarian cafes as well as some of the clearest water this side of Thailand.
-Be in snorkelling, scuba diving, boat trips or lounging in a hammock with a good book, you will feel at home on Koh Phangan.
+If you like snorkeling, scuba diving, boat trips or lounging in a hammock with a good book, you will feel at home on Koh Phangan.
 Be sure to rent a scooter and spend a day exploring all the islands hidden gems – you’ll never want to leave!

 Koh Phangan ferry schedule & tickets click here